 All devices that connect to a CANBus need a CAN Transceiver, such as the MCP2551.
 This transceiver will convert received analogue pulses to binary signals and convert binary into outgoing pulses.
 A CAN Controller, such as the MCP2515, is also required to interpret the continuous flow of binary signals from the CAN transceiver into data.
 The CAN Controller breaks down the incoming data into messages.
 It can also form a CAN frame based on the data given to it.
 In a later article, we will look at CAN frames, their structure, and their formation.

 Professional CANBus Adapters

-One of the first steps to working with CAN is to see it so really we want a way to connect a PC to an existing CANBus and start seeing messages!
+One of the first steps to working with CAN is to see it, so really, we want a way to connect a PC to an existing CANBus and start seeing messages!

 In the middle is the ETAS ES581 which costs around £600, has dual channels and is intended for use with the ETAS INCA software chain.
 ETAS software licenses are many £1000s each.
 ETAS hardware and software is extensively used in engine management development.
-I’ve always found the basic ETAS USB adapters to be a bit of a fiddle to get the drivers working once you move away from Windows 7.
-This may have improved with the latest variant of the ES582.
+However, I’ve always found the basic ETAS USB adapters to be a bit of a fiddle to get the drivers working once you move away from Windows 7.
+This driver issue may have improved with the latest variant of the ES582.

 Software for interpreting CANBus data?